Kid influencer: Criticisms

 Parents and guardians of kid influencers have received criticism from child rights advocates and psychologists due to the unknown nature of the internet and the lack of transparency on sponsored posts.
 The blurred line of paid promotions versus organic content is nothing new amongst the influencer industry; however, the stakes are heightened with kid influencers as much of their audience is made up of children who do not necessarily have the media literacy skills to determine what is an advertisement and what is an unbiased opinion.

+Abuse of child performers is also a major concern.

 In 2019, watchdog agency Truth in Advertising (TINA) filed a deceptive advertising complaint with the Federal Trade Commission (FTC) against Ryan Kaji, asking the organization to review the influential marketing tactics he was using to promote products to his young audience, as TINA believed he was using deceptive marketing tactics against his vulnerable audience.

 Ethical considerations

 Many also have taken issue with the ethics of kid influencing, as there is not much research that demonstrates the long-term effects of fame and notoriety with influencers at such a young age.
 Children are being targeted by influencers and brands in ways that parents do not recognize as easily.
 Advertising to kids has been regulated by the government in the past, but not necessarily when it is the kid doing the advertising themselves.
 Parents of kid influencers argue that because it is often the parent doing most of the logistical background work, the kids cannot tell the difference from genuinely playing with toys versus doing so for paid promotion.
 There are many sides to the argument, but all can agree that there needs to be a discussion about teaching media literacy to children if they are going to be navigating the internet alone.
+Another concern is time the amount of time spent working.
+The Coogan Act limits the amount of time children can work.
+Kid influencers are not protected under the Coogan Act and can work as much as they want or as much as their parents make them.